|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 18: To Halong Bay - 3d/2n Boat Journey

-This morning, we drive to picturesque Halong Bay via Bac Ninh province, which is the cradle of Buddhism in Vietnam.
+This morning we drive to picturesque Halong Bay via Bac Ninh province, which is the cradle of Buddhism in Vietnam.
 We will stop for photo opportunities to capture traditional farming and daily life activities enroute.
-We also stop at a 'physically challenged' handicraft center, where we can see the beautiful handicraft and clothes being made.
+We also stop at a 'physically challenged' handicraft center, where we can see the beautiful handicrafts and clothes being made.

 Day 19: The Turquoise Waters and Limestone Islands of Halong Bay

 This morning, we set sail for the fishing village of Vung Vieng, which we explore by bamboo boat.
 We continue to Vung Ha (on Bai Tu Long Bay) where we can join the fisherman in their fishing efforts.
 Fortunately our dinner will not depend on what we catch!
 This is a unique opportunity to have a short experience in the life of a fisherman in Halong Bay.
 We return to our boat and travel to a beach where we can have a refreshing swim.

 Day 20: Halong Bay, to Hanoi (Farewell Dinner)